MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 ## Inline YouTube playback

 Playing YouTube videos inline in any app requires the use of the YouTube embedded player, that relies on an IFrame.
-In other words, it is not possible to implement a custom inline player for YouTube videos and the same applies to Vimeo, Dailymotion and more.
-For that reason, there is no need to come up with a video player design when it comes to YouTube; the only design we can implement is that provided by YouTube, which does not allow for look and feel customization.
+So, it is not possible to implement a custom inline player for YouTube videos or Vimeo, Dailymotion and more.
+For that reason, there is no necessity to come up with a video player design when it comes to YouTube; the only design we can implement is provided by YouTube, which does not allow for look and feel customization.

 YouTube, Vimeo and Dailymotion playback are implemented in the latest version of the Adaptive Cards JavaScript SDK (schema 1.6)(not released).
 It relies on the existing Adaptive Card Media element.
 Following is an example of a card embedding a YouTube video: